-A program extension is the process of obtaining a new I-20 (for F-1 students) or DS-2019 (for J-1 students) to extend a student's authorized period of stay in the United States.
-A program extension is appropriate when a student is unable to complete the original study objective before the expiration date on the current I-20 or DS-2019.
-F-1 students, to review your program expiration date, please refer to section 5 of your I-20.
+A program extension is the process of obtaining a new DS-2019 for J-1 students to extend a student's authorized period of stay in the United States.
+A program extension is appropriate when a student is unable to complete the original study objective before the expiration date on the current DS-2019.
 J-1 students, to review your program expiration date, please refer to section 3 of your DS-2019.

 Who is eligible for a program extension?

 You are eligible for a program extension if you (1) have been enrolled full time throughout your period of studies (or have an approved Reduced Course Load request on file for each applicable semester), (2) have otherwise maintained your immigration status, and (3) the additional time is needed for academic or medical reasons.

 You are not eligible for an extension if you have been dismissed from the university.
 If you have been dismissed, you may want to discuss your options with an ISSS adviser.
 Nor are you eligible if you have ever been enrolled less than full-time and do not have a completed Reduced Course Load request on file with the ISSS.
 Nor are you eligible if you have completed all terms of your program of study and simply wish to delay graduation.
 Nor are you eligible if you are out of status with the U.S. Citizenship and Immigration Services (USCIS) in any way.